sekkiat/Coingecko-Hackhathon/README.md

 I understand that creating such a fully functional application would require significant time and effort.
 Therefore, I have included a simple prototype that was generated using Claude AI, along with a complete system architecture to demonstrate how the concept could be implemented in practice.

 Prototype URL: https://claude.ai/public/artifacts/7a8ab5b6-8256-4a7b-90ff-bcc42f4e4e51
+*Please ignore the refresh button, as it requires more time to generate results and often hits Claude’s limits.
+However, the core idea is that when you click refresh, it fetches a new set of prediction data generated from the MCP.*

 ## Architecture Overview
 There are two possible solutions: one that operates fully off-chain and another that integrates with the blockchain.